 Biomythography Bayou is a decolonizing narrative portraiture project featuring experimental performative writing.
 With an emphasis on queer, intersex, trans, and femme embodied knowledges, this manuscript engages West African worldviews, Poarch Band (Creek Nation) wisdom, and Black Catholic Creole cosmology, offering readers archival histories, contemporary political discourse, and tellings from the ancestral imaginary.
 Paring contextualizing non-fiction essays with biomythographic narrative portraiture, Biomythography Bayou presents local and regional Black southern folklore, dialect, foodways, religious and spiritual practices, music, and cultural events.
 These are celebrated in the portraits and conveyed from the first-person viewpoint of the narrative characters whose generational and place-based connections reveal themselves throughout the text.
-Book proposal submitted (MS Invited/Under Term of Exclusivity, The Griot Project Book Series, Bucknell University Press, Due Feburary 1, 2021)
+Book proposal submitted (MS Invited/Under Term of Exclusivity, The Griot Project Book Series, Bucknell University Press)

 Femme Query: Politics, Pleasure, and Queer of Color Pedagogies examines three perspectives; femme pleasures, femme politics, and femme possibilities.
 “Pleasures” interrogates sexual desire, sartorial expression, formations of femme relational power, and approaches to cultivating sustainable inclusive beloved community.
 “Politics” explores political agency and creative femme methodologies for addressing misogynoir, violence, and invisibility.
 Finally, “Pedagogies” envisions gender [Afro]futures, femme performance as radical creative teaching and learning practice, and presents “liberationship pedagogies” as a framework for QTPOC loving as liberatory praxis.
 This qualitative work engages and contributes to the expanding literature on femme gender identity and expression and centers the lived experiences of activists, cultural workers, artists, and educators of color.
 (Book proposal in revision).